These Crispy Air Fryer Onion Rings are the hands down the BEST we have ever eaten.

 Homemade onion rings are so good, especially when you make them in an air fryer.
 Less oil does not mean less crispy.
+You can even make them spicy too.

 - panko breadcrumbs

 You will have 3 different bowls to dip and coat in.
 One for eggs, one for flour and one for breadcrumbs.
+There really isn’t an onion ring batter.
+More like layers of coating.

 I seasoned each of the bowls with Frank’s seasoning.
 We love our food on the spicy side.
 Feel free to omit this if you prefer, add more if you like, or use something else altogether.